What we know about the Moscow concert hall attack | KRDO

 During the rampage, one group sheltering next to a large wall of windows outside the concert venue were forced to break them to escape the gunfire, video obtained by CNN shows.

-An unnamed male witness who survived the attack said the gunmen entered the concert hall and “started shooting everyone.”
+An unnamed man who survived the attack said the gunmen entered the concert hall and “started shooting everyone.”

 “I was sitting in the hall upstairs where the balconies were.
 We heard gunshots.
 At first, we didn’t understand what had happened,” he said in an interview with Ostorozhno Novosti, which was published by Reuters.
-He added that the attackers threw a Molotov cocktail, and then “everything was set on fire.”
+The attackers threw a Molotov cocktail, and then “everything was set on fire,” he added.

 A SWAT team was called to the area and more than 70 ambulance teams and doctors assisted victims.

-Fires were still burning at Crocus City on Saturday and the roof of the venue had partially collapsed.
-Nearly 500 personnel were working to dismantle rubble at the scene, the Russian Emergencies Ministry said.
+A large fire at Crocus City caused the venue’s roof to partially collapse.
+Nearly 500 personnel worked to dismantle rubble at the scene, the Russian Emergencies Ministry said.

-At least 133 people are known to have been killed at the vast complex, according to the latest update from Russia’s Investigative Committee on Saturday.
-Authorities say that number is likely to keep rising as emergency responders work through the scene.
+At least 137 people were killed in the terror attack, according to Russia’s Investigative Committee on Saturday.
+Authorities say that number is likely to rise as emergency responders work through the scene.

-Additionally, more than 100 others were injured in the incident – with many of them in serious condition, including two children.
+Additionally, more than 100 others were injured – with many of them in serious condition, including two children.

-The governor of Moscow region, Andrey Vorobyov, said Saturday that the victims of the terror attack would receive financial compensation from the region and city governments.
+Moscow region Gov. Andrey Vorobyov said Saturday the victims would receive financial compensation from the region and city governments.

 “Children registered in the Moscow region whose father or mother died in the tragedy will also receive monthly payments.
 In addition, we will compensate everyone for burial expenses and resolve all legal issues,” Vorobyov added.